Mode interactions in scalar field cosmology: Introduction

 \section{Introduction}

-Scalar fields play a central role in early--universe cosmology, both as effective matter sources within general relativity and as carriers of dynamical degrees of freedom arising from particle physics or modified gravity \cite{Guth1981,Linde1983,MukhanovBook}.
+Scalar fields play a central role in early--universe cosmology, both as effective matter sources within general relativity and as carriers of dynamical degrees of freedom arising from particle physics or modified gravity \cite{Guth1981,Linde1983,MukhanovBook} (see also \cite{SHS2014,ChervonBook} for complementary geometric/dynamical-systems perspectives on scalar field cosmology).
 In the Friedmann--Robertson--Walker (FRW) setting, the Einstein--scalar equations form a finite-dimensional dynamical system whose qualitative properties can be studied using the tools of bifurcation and singularity theory.
 This viewpoint is part of a broader programme in which geometrical transitions in GR are interpreted as bifurcations of the underlying field equations \cite{1,2,3,4,5}.

 In this paper we revisit the simplest scalar--field cosmology, the FRW universe with a quadratic potential, focusing on the behaviour near the \emph{massless transition}.
 Although the original chaotic inflation model is disfavoured by current observational constraints \cite{bicep}, various polynomial extensions of it (for example $V\sim\tfrac12 m^2\phi^2+\lambda\phi^n$, $n\in\mathbb{Z}_{>0}$) remain compatible with the cosmic microwave background data (see also \cite{klw14,kl25} for other two-parameter extensions).
 Our goal is not to advocate a particular potential; rather, we show that the \emph{universal deformation} structure of the Einstein--scalar dynamics near a nondegenerate vacuum already contains the geometric origin of inflationary observables.
 Pure exponential potentials, which have no stationary point and only scaling solutions, lie in a different universality class and are therefore not covered by the present analysis.